Meet Christina, neuroscience researcher turned trusted counselor for litigation and life sciences.

 Memberships

-Manchester Business Council, under special appointment by Mayor Craig
+Former Member of the Manchester Business Council, appointed by Mayor Joyce Craig